Gepsu/godot-utils/README.md

 <br>

 📦 <b id="prefab">Prefab.gd</b>
-Simple prefab script that takes existing sets of nodes in your scene and packs them into a neat little package that can be pasted later
+Prefab script that takes existing sets of nodes in your scene and packs them into a neat little package that can be pasted later.
+Think copy paste

 Usage:
 - Create a prefab by calling `Prefab.new(Node, free_original = false)`